 Major Details

 As a skilled welder, you'll enjoy a career where every day is different -- and you'll be paid very well for your efforts!
 Employers in Southeast Minnesota and nearby Wisconsin are looking for people with welding skills.
-Statewide, the need for welders is expected to increase by 7% between 2016-2026.
-As of 2019, the median salary in Minnesota is about $43,480 but experienced welders can make much more.
+Statewide, the need for welders is expected to increase by more than 6% between 2022-2032.
+The median salary in Minnesota is about $55,000, but experienced welders can make much more.

 Students also learn the proper set up and selection of welding equipment and how to read and perform duties from weld shop blueprints.
 Since quality is critical, you'll also learn how to inspect your welds to meet today's standards and specifications.